 < Expand the Menu to access our Tree Identification Pages

-Composition of flowers and their arrangement (inflorescence types) play an important role in the classification of Australian trees and shrubs.
+Flower composition and arrangements (inflorescence types) play an important role in the classification of Australian trees and shrubs.
 View the Flower Identification page for more information.
 Find informative descriptions and enlarged photos of native forest trees showing flower characteristics, leaves, bark, and fruit samples to aid in the identification of native species.
 We hope to raise the awareness to the high conservation value of remaining old growth rainforests in Australia with these web pages.
-Species in following genera are listed in groups on our web pages: Australian Fig trees (Ficus spp.), Eucalypts (Eucalyptus spp.), Grevilleas (Grevillea spp.) and Lilly Pillies, Satinashes ( Syzygium species).
+Species in following genera are listed in groups on our web pages: Australian Fig trees (Ficus spp.), Eucalypts (Eucalyptus spp.), Grevilleas (Grevillea spp.) and Lilly Pillies, Satinashes (Syzygium species).
 Otherwise all native Australian tree species are listed by common name in alphabetical order.
 Note the genus name and use the Botanical Species List to locate related species and find all family names.
 Refresh the page in your browser to view updated content.

 Bolwarra Eupomatia laurina